Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: Extrapolation and Explanations

 In fact, almost any of the data points in the right-most plot of Figure \ref{fig:design} are pNNs of $\bm{x}^{\pi}$.
 This can be seen by examining the set of rectangles that reach both the data distribution and the bottom-right corner of the plot.
 Moving along one edge or other, however, the geometry of forming a rectangle that encompasses both a small number of data points and the prediction restricts potential nearest neighbours to be those with larger values of both $x_1$ and $x_2$ (or smaller values for points above the diagonal).

 In Figure \ref{fig:design}, this argument explains the shift in contours away from the observed data and an increase in the importance measure for $x_2$.
 However it is not sufficient to explain the joint increase in importance for {\em both} $x_1$ and $x_2$ when they have symmetric effects in the simulations in Section \ref{sec:sim}.
-To explain this effect, we also observe that the concentration of observations along the diagonal increases the over-all signal jointly attributed to them, increasing the number of splits given to at least one of these two covariates and, in particular, reducing edge bias.
+To explain this effect, we also observe that the concentration of observations along the diagonal increases the over-all signal jointly attributed to them, increasing the number of splits given to at least one of these two covariates.

-Figure \ref{fig:ICEExtrap} plots the average PD and ICE functions for each of random forests and neural networks as in Figure \ref{fig:PD}.
-Here, the effect of extrapolation is made more explicitly evident.
+Figure \ref{fig:ICEExtrap} plots the average PD and ICE functions for each of random forests and neural networks in the same manner as Figure \ref{fig:PD}.
+Here, the effect of extrapolation is made even more evident.
 ICE plots reflect the underlying relationship reasonably well in regions that are supported by the data, but can be very different outside of that.
-In the case of neural networks, these exhibit greater variability; in random forests, extrapolation bias is a larger source of concern, suggesting more significance for $x_2$ than is warranted.
+In the case of neural networks, these exhibit greater variability; in random forests, extrapolation-induced inflation of importance measures is a larger source of concern, suggesting more significance for $x_2$ than we would expect.

-In contrast to this, our characterization of neural network extrapolation is simply in terms of increased variability.
+In contrast to random forests, our characterization of neural network extrapolation is simply in terms of increased variability.
 When fitting high-dimensional polynomials, the phenomenon of observing large oscillations outside the range of the data is termed {\em Gibbs effects} and we suspect that a similar phenomenon occurs here.
 Figure \ref{fig:nn.extrap} presents a contour plot of the average of 100 20-hidden-node neural networks trained on the same data as above along with the standard deviation between these models.
 Here, the lack of reliability in permutation importance and in partial dependence plots can be explained by the large increase in variance as we move away from the data distribution, allowing fluctuations in predictions to increase apparent variable importance.